+(3) The amount of money that may be enforced through execution by the Sheriff in terms of this sub-rule (2)(a) shall include–

+(a) the amount ordered to be paid in terms of the award;

-(3) For the purposes of sub-rule (2), an arbitration award includes an award of costs in terms of Section 138(10), a taxed bill of costs in respect of an award of costs and an arbitration fee charged in terms of Section 140(2).
+(b) an award of costs in terms of Section 138(10) read with Rule 39;

+(c) an arbitration fee charged in terms of Section 140(2);

+(d) any interest on the amount set out in the award, calculated in terms of section 143(2); and

+(e) the Sheriff’s costs permitted in terms of the Magistrate’s Court Tariff for Sheriffs.

+(4) In the event that the CCMA financially assisted the party in whose favour the award was granted in the enforcement or execution thereof, the CCMA may, if the costs of the execution were not realized therein, collect such costs, with interest, directly from the defaulting party.

+40A Payment of an arbitration fee ordered in terms of section 140 of the Act

+(1) Where the commissioner, having found that the dismissal was procedurally unfair, orders payment of an Arbitration fee in terms of 140(1) of the Act:

+(a) The arbitration fee shall be the fee set out in the Commission’s Tariff of Fees, as gazette annually.

+(b) The employer must pay the prescribed fee to the Commission within fourteen (14) days of receipt of the award ordering payment of such a fee.

+(c) Payment of the fee may only be made by –

+(i) bank guaranteed cheque, delivered to any of the CCMA’s offices; or

+(ii) electronic transfer into the bank account of the Commission.

-Rule 41 What words mean in these Rules
+41 What words mean in these Rules

-Any expression in these Rules that is defined in the Labour Relations Act, 1995 (Act 66 of 1995), has the same meaning as in that Act and—
+(1) Any expression in these Rules that is defined in the Labour Relations Act, 1995 (Act 66 of 1995), has the same meaning as in that Act and -

-“Act” means the Labour Relations Act, 1995 (Act 66 of 1995), and includes any regulation made in terms of that Act;
+(a) 'Act' means the Labour Relations Act, 1995 (Act 66 of 1995), and includes any regulation made in terms of that Act;

-“Association” means any unincorporated body of persons;
+(b) 'Association' means any unincorporated body of persons;

+(c) ‘BCEA’ means Basic Conditions of Employment Act;

-“Commission” means the Commission for Conciliation, Mediation and Arbitration established by Section 112 of the Act;
+(d) 'Commission' means the Commission for Conciliation, Mediation and Arbitration established by Section 112 of the Act;

-“Commissioner” means a Commissioner appointed in terms of Section 117 of the Act;
+(e) 'Commissioner' means a Commissioner appointed in terms of Section 117 of the Act;

-“Con-arb” means proceedings held in terms of Section 191(5A);
+(f) 'Con-arb' means proceedings held in terms of Section 191(5A);

-“Deliver” means serve on other parties and file with the Commission;
+(g) 'Deliver' means serve on other parties and file with the Commission;

-“Director” means the Director of the Commission appointed in terms of Section 118 of the Act, and includes any person delegated by the Director to perform any of the functions of the Director;
+(h) 'Director' means the Director of the Commission appointed in terms of Section 118 of the Act, and includes any person delegated by the Director to perform any of the functions of the Director;

-“File” means to lodge with the Commission in terms of Rule 7;
+(i) 'File' means to lodge with the Commission in terms of Rule 7;

-“Labour Court” means the Labour Court established by Section 151 of the Act and includes any judge of the Labour Court;
+(j) 'Labour Court' means the Labour Court established by Section 151 of the Act and includes any judge of the Labour Court;

-“Party” means any party to proceedings before the Commission;
+(k) 'Party' means any party to proceedings before the Commission;

-“Regional Registrar” means the regional registrar of the Commission appointed in terms of Section 120 of the Act in each of the regions, or any other person authorised to act in the place of the regional registrar;
+(l) 'Regional Registrar' means the regional registrar of the Commission appointed in terms of Section 120 of the Act in each of the regions, or any other person authorised to act in the place of the regional registrar;

-“Public holiday” means a public holiday referred to in Section 1 of the Public Holidays Act, 1994 (Act 36 of 1994);
+(m) 'Public holiday' means a public holiday referred to in Section 1 of the Public Holidays Act, 1994 (Act 36 of 1994);

-“Rules” means these Rules and includes any footnote to a rule;
+(n) 'Rules' means these Rules and includes any footnote to a rule;

-“Senior Commissioner” means a senior commissioner appointed in terms of Section 117 of the Act and includes any person delegated by the senior commissioner to perform any of the functions of the senior commissioner;
+(o) 'Senior Commissioner' means a senior commissioner appointed in terms of Section 117 of the Act and includes any person delegated by the senior commissioner to perform any of the functions of the senior commissioner;

-“Serve” means to serve in accordance with Rule 5 and “service” has a corresponding meaning
+(p) 'Serve' means to serve in accordance with Rule 5 and 'service' has a corresponding meaning;

-“Taxing officer” means any employee